 Kleaver Cruz is a Black queer writer, educator and artist who is deeply interested in the crevices of archives and history.
-A lover of words and their meanings across languages, they are the creator of The Black Joy Project (Mariner, 2023), a print, digital and real-world affirmation that Black joy is resistance.
+A lover of words and their meanings across languages, they are the creator of The Black Joy Project, a digital and real-world affirmation that Black joy is resistance and author of The Black Joy Project: A Literary and Visual Love Letter to How We Thrive (Mariner, 2023).
 Kleaver was a 2024 nominee for the NAACP Image Award for Outstanding Debut Author.
-They have presented and conducted work across the African Diaspora in places like Brazil, South Africa and The Netherlands, among other countries.
-Kleaver is also a member of We Are All Dominican, a U.S.-based grassroots collective that works in solidarity with movements led by Dominicans of Haitian descent fighting for inclusion and citizenship rights in the Dominican Republic.
+They have presented and conducted work across the African Diaspora and continent in places like Brazil, South Africa and The Netherlands, among other countries.

 In an interview, Kleaver was asked how they might define The Black Joy Project: “The first thing that came to mind was rooms full of mirrors.
 The intention is to reflect back what is already there.
 The beauty of Black joy is that we don’t gotta explain that to nobody.
 It’s like one of the things you don’t have to break down.
 The Black Joy Project is reflecting that it’s always been with us.”